lionkube/SIG-rules-authors/python-tutorial.md

 We are going to create a small example project first using Python.

-The project is going to consist of a Python script that retrieves a web site page and pretty prints the page.
+The project is going to consist of a Python program that starts a Flask servers which serves a random number.

 ## Generate the project framework